WCR supporters strut their stuff at annual fashion show | Black Tie | Your Observer

 “One thing at a time,” she says.

-For the second year in the row, partial proceeds from the fashion benefited Mothers Helping Mothers.
+For the second year in the row, partial proceeds from the fashion show benefited Mothers Helping Mothers.